 In reality, all of our body systems are interconnected and impacted by almost everything we do, consume, and experience.
 Instead of shying away from this complexity, the Save Institute advocates for learning about the wonders of the human body, and approaching health holistically to make positive changes across the full spectrum of your daily life.

-You can read more about vitamin C, the Foundation Supplements, and much more in the Save Our Bones Program.
+You can read more about vitamin C, the Foundation Supplements, and much more in the Osteoporosis Reversal Program.
 Of course it covers vitamin D and calcium (and in ways you might not expect!), but it also explains the science behind the rest of the nutrients your body needs to build and maintain healthy bones and excellent health.

 Stop Worrying About Your Bone Loss

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.

 Till next time,

 1 Sebastian J Padayatty, John L Doppman, Richard Chang, Yaohui Wang, John Gill, Dimitris A Papanicolaou, and Mark Levine.
 “Human adrenal glands secrete vitamin C in response to adrenocorticotrophic hormone.”
 The American Journal of Clinical Nutrition.
 2007.
 Web: https://ajcn.nutrition.org/content/86/1/145.full

 2 Woollard KJ, Loryman CJ, Meredith E, Bevan R, Shaw JA, Lunec J, Griffiths HR.
 “Effects of oral vitamin C on monocyte: endothelial cell adhesion in healthy subjects.”
 Biochem Biophys Res Commun.
 2002 Jun 28;294(5):1161-8.
 Web: https://www.ncbi.nlm.nih.gov/pubmed/12074599